-To become familiar with creating, submitting, and approving purchase requisitions, we recommend bookmarking and reviewing the Working with Purchase Requisitions in Ohio|Buys Learner Guide.
-This guide provides you with step-by-step instructions on creating, reviewing, approving, and managing purchase requisitions in Ohio|Buys.
+To become familiar with creating, submitting, and approving purchase requisitions, we recommend bookmarking and reviewing the Learner Guide: 2.LG.1 Working with Purchase Requisitions Learner Guide (v8.6).
+This guide provides you with step-by-step instructions on creating, reviewing, approving, and managing purchase requisitions in OhioBuys.
 The instructions in this guide are designed to cover the most common types of purchase requisitions, but please refer to the job aids listed below for additional scenarios and instructions.

 Working with Purchase Requisitions Learner Guide

 Creating and Submitting Purchase Requisitions